 Additional services are available through CPRIT Cancer Proteomics and Metabolomics - a group funded through a grant from the Cancer Prevention Research Institute of Texas.

-Matrix cores are shared resources with funding from multiple sources including the Duncan Cancer Center and Baylor.
+Matrix cores are shared resources with funding from multiple sources including the Dan L Duncan Comprehensive Cancer Center and Baylor.
 They are available to all faculty as institutional Advanced Technology Cores.

 The Antibody-Based Proteomics shared resource provides highly customized services to Baylor and the Texas Medical Center community for protein profiling and affinity based proteomic platforms.
 Services include Luminex bead technology for multiplex quantitative analyses of intracellular and extracellular proteins and various signaling pathways; antibody and protein-protein interaction arrays as discovery tools for protein biomarkers, and construction of monoclonal antibody producing B-cell hybridomas and recombinant baculoviruses for expression of proteins in insect cells.